Prospecting can be tedious and time-consuming, but it’s something that has to be done to keep pipelines healthy.

 If used correctly, LinkedIn can be a gold mine of prospects.

 In addition to the job listings, LinkedIn groups are full of people looking for help.
-For example, as of this writing, a search for “content marketing” resulted in 1,240 groups.
+You can head to the "Discover" section of your groups homepage to source new industry related groups to join.

-Salespeople can join these groups, add to the conversation, and help the community.
-While it wouldn’t be a good idea to go in and sell right off the bat, we can keep these individuals and companies on our list of prospects to keep an eye on.
+Join relevant groups, add to the conversation, and help the community.
+While it wouldn’t be a good idea to go in and sell right off the bat, keep these individuals and companies on your list of prospects to monitor and engage with.

 If you know your ideal buyer persona, you can easily find people who match that criteria with the help of advanced search.
 Whether you search by location, the company they work at, their industry, or language they speak, it's easy to find specific communities of people.
 And if you've already found a company you want to get in touch with, you can search for people at that business to contact.